 (a) (b)

-Figure 12.
-Optical microscope image of the silver thin film before (a) and after interaction with RB21 solution (b).
+Figure 13.
+Optical microscope image of the silver thin film before (a) and after (b) interaction with RB21 solution.
+The image is scaled by the grid of 0.1 x 0.1 mm.

 4. Conclusions

 The results of the study carried out in this work demonstrate the catalytic action of silver thin films of high roughness in catalytic decomposition processes of some organic compounds with complex molecules.
 The fluid instabilities (PRI = Plateau – Rayleigh instability; RTI = Rayleigh – Taylor instability; RMI = Richtmyer – Meshkov instability) induced by the use of high energy laser radiation led to obtaining the thin films of high roughness.
 Also, the study provides a fundamental approach to the phenomena and processes that led to obtaining the crystalline structure of the silver thin film produced by the PLD technique on a substrate at ambient temperature (without heating the substrate).
-The analysis by mass spectrometry using as the ionization source the pulsed laser with an energy of 30 mJ/pulse, highlighted the role of boron in reaching the silver ionization energy threshold, also using the simulation results in COMSOL.
+The analysis by mass spectrometry using the pulsed laser with an energy of 30 mJ/pulse as the ionization source highlighted the role of boron in reaching the silver ionization energy threshold, also confirmed by the simulation results in COMSOL.

 Author Contributions: All authors contributed equally to all activities related to this article.
 All authors have read and agreed to the published version of the manuscript.